TRANSFER, CURRENT and NON-DEGREE STUDENTS

 Register for Placement Exams

-- The Foreign Language placement exam is offered monthly.
+- The Foreign Language exam is offered monthly.
 Check the schedule below for upcoming dates.

 For questions regarding the results of an examination, please contact the appropriate office: